Darwin (Year 3)

 The children should try to read a variety of genres, little and often; to keep up their key skills and develop a love of reading.
 Warminster library will order books for free if your child is a member; a great way to keep up with the latest authors.
 They could also listen to audio books, read to younger members of the family, or be read to; in order to immerse themselves in literacy as much as possible.
 They could read to a Teddy or a pet!

 Any type of writing they do will be beneficial.
 Writing their own weekly comments in their link book is a necessary part of their homework.
-Try to encourage accurate spelling and punctuation whenever they write, especially when writing their own comments in their link book.
+Try to encourage them to read back over what they have written to encourage accurate spelling and punctuation, especially when writing their own comments in their link book.

 Maths